 A parent/guardian must notify the school if the student is going to be absent, tardy, or will be leaving school early for an appointment.
-Parents are expected to call the school on the day of absence by 10:00 a.m. (one call for an extended absence is sufficient).
-A message may be left by calling 812-256-3328 by pressing #7 after the recorded message comes on or by pressing ext.11258.
+Parents are expected to call the school on the day of absence by 10:00a.m. (one call for an extended absence is sufficient).
+A message may be left by calling 812-293-3368 and entering extension 19213 or by selecting 1 for attendance.
 Parents unable to call on the day of the absence MUST call the school the next school day.
 If a call is not made to verify the absence the next school day, the absence will be considered an unexcused absence.